Vietnam

 Dr. Phan Thi Van

-Dr. Van is the Director of the Research Institute for Aquaculture No.1 (RIA1) under Vietnam’s Ministry of Agriculture and Rural Development.
+Dr. Van was previously the Director of the Research Institute for Aquaculture No.1 (RIA1) under Vietnam’s Ministry of Agriculture and Rural Development.
 She has extensive expertise in aquatic animal health and aquaculture safety management.

 Giants in history